metasikander/www.BitcoinHivemind.com/index.md

 ---
 layout: page
-title: Bitcoin "Smart Contracts" (As Smart As We Are)
+title: Open Source Knowledge
 ---

-## Open Source Your Knowledge
+## Bitcoin "Smart Contracts" (As Smart As We Are)

 Hivemind is a **Peer-to-Peer Oracle Protocol** which absorbs accurate data into a blockchain so that Bitcoin-users can speculate in
 **Prediction Markets**.
 These markets have [the potential](http://www.bitcoinhivemind.com/papers/3_PM_Applications.pdf) to revolutionize